youngmd/dmod/README.md

 ## Installation

-Clone this repository and chmod+x
+Clone this repository and make sure dModule.py is flagged as executable.

+### bash

 Add the following to your .bashrc (define or replace $DMODPATH with the path to dModule.py):

 ```dmod() {  DMODULECMD="$DMODPATH";